-Have a cellphone?
-Expect a message from the feds this afternoon
+Feds send first emergency message test to cell phones

 Related Content

-- Have a cellphone?
-Expect a message from the feds this afternoon

-- Mattis expected to tighten cellphone restrictions within Pentagon building
+- Exclusive: Mattis seeking to ban cell phones from Pentagon